yourpurebredpuppy logo

 "If you look at the ingredient list on a can or a bag of pet food – with understanding – you will realise that what is being listed is a heap of rubbish.
 Definitely not the wholesome nutritious food you would want to feed to a valued member of your family."

 Takeaway: You want LOTS of meat in your dog's food.
-The first three ingredients (at least) should be meat.
-No grains or potatoes.
-No (or maybe ONE) legume such as peas, chickpeas, or lentils.
+The first three ingredients should be meat or fish: a named meat or fish.
+No grains or corn.
+No (or maybe ONE) legume such as lentils.
+No (or maybe ONE) starchy vegetable such as sweet potato or butternut squash.
 And no junk fillers.

 For me, an ideal dog food looks like this